suddencollection/dotfiles/README.md

 > ⚠️ work in progress

 ## Todo
-- nixos configuration file
-- nvim config
+- actually write the readme